 Core patterns

-Recurring implementation conventions in the Pascal codebase (scopes, parser, prototypes, built-ins) and shared vocabulary (Define vs Assign, bindings, …).
+Recurring implementation conventions in the Pascal codebase (scopes, parser, prototypes, built-ins) and implementation detail for shared vocabulary such as Define vs Assign.

 Executive Summary#